godotengine/godot-docs/tutorials/platform/android/android_in_app_purchases.rst

 Reminder: you **must** query the product details for an item before you can pass it to ``purchase()``.
 This method returns a dictionary indicating whether the billing flow was successfully launched.
-It includes a response code and either an array of purchases or debug message.
+It includes a response code and either an array of purchases or a debug message.

 Example use of ``purchase()``: